-Pliny seems to make an intensive use of the adverbial et (and, even if in a less marked way, of etiam), while deinde has a positive meaningful z-score in Seneca.
+Pliny makes an intensive use of the adverbial et (and, in a less marked way, of etiam), while deinde has a positive z-score in Seneca.
 The use of the adverbial et seems to be a typical feature of Natural History II (at least), since, even when compared with other authors, we still find a positive z-score (16.
 1), as briefly shown by the data reported in the Appendix (table 6).

 The TLL proposes four categories to describe how the adverbial et can be used: additive, cumulative, iuncturae, singularia.
-Thanks to the research tool, which allows to search a lemma, we can find directly all of the adverbial et (LEM: ET_1) in Pliny’s text.
-We find many examples of et following a conjunction or an adverb.
-In this case the first particle determines the ‘role’ of the added element: in this category, we find for instance sed et (uero et) where the added element contrasts, in some way, with the previous, or quin et adds an element that emphasizes what has just been written; ideo et announces that the element added is a consequence of what stated in the previous sentence.
-It might be interesting to notice that, on the contrary, we never find such a combination of words in Seneca.
-The TLL considers iuncturae also the group ‘et + possessive pronoun/adjective’, which we found in our text.
-It is also important to underline that this group is specialized in the expression of one concept, i.e. the fact that an event, phenomenon, took place also at Pliny’s times.
-We can read:
+Because the research tool enables search for a specific lemma, we can find directly all occurrences of the adverbial et (LEM: ET_1) in Pliny’s text.
+Many examples of et follow a conjunction or an adverb.
+In this case the first particle determines the ‘role’ of the added element: for instance, in sed et (uero et) the added element contrasts, somewhat, with the previous one, or quin et adds an element that emphasizes what has just been written; ideo et announces that the added element is a consequence of what was stated in the previous sentence.
+Contrary to Pliny’s usage, we never find such a combination of words in Seneca.
+The TLL considers iuncturae to include also the group ‘et + possessive pronoun/adjective’, which we found in our text.
+This group is specialized in the expression of one concept: that an event, phenomenon, took place also in contemporary times:

 Nam ut XV diebus utrumque sidus quaereretur, et nostro aeuo accidit, imperatoribus Vespasianis patre III. filio II. consulibus.